rpiflying/rpiflying.github.io/about.md

   <div class="content-section" style="margin-top: 6rem;">
     <h2 class="about-h2">WHAT WE DO</h2>
-    <p class="about-p">EDIT THIS -Our club operates several key programs designed to make aviation accessible.
-From our FAA-aligned Ground School sessions to our immersive flight simulator lab, we ensure our members are prepared for the cockpit.</p>
+    <p class="about-p">Our club operates several key programs designed to engage students in aviation.
+From our Ground School sessions to our immersive flight simulator experiences, we ensure our members are prepared for the cockpit.</p>
     <ul class="about-p" style="text-align: left;">
       <li><strong>Flight Training Support:</strong> Connections to local flight schools and instructors.</li>
       <li><strong>Industry Trips:</strong> Visits to airports, ATC towers, and aerospace manufacturing hubs.</li>